hkore1/TargetAllelePhasing/README.md

 trimAl (v1.2rev59): http://trimal.cgenomics.org

 ----------------------------------------------------
-For some ease of use, we have compiled and packaged all of these programs (except for WhatsHap) for Linux; they can be downloaded from [here](https://melbourne.figshare.com/account/projects/165949/articles/22715506).

 WhatsHap should be installed using Anaconda, and the lines to activate conda environment containing WhatsHap should be altered in the wrapper 'script3_phase_extract_align.sh' or 'subscript3.1_phase_alleles_with_whatshap.sh' (the latter is only necessary if you're running WhatsHap independently of other scripts).

 Please note that some scripts contain lines for initialising modules specific to the HPC system that we used.
 These will likely need to be adjusted for other systems.